endermanmasterkarakus/ScriptForRetards/README.md

 # ScriptsForRetards
 - A project that which makes you to only execute 1 script and use more scripts at a time (basically its a script hub)
+- this project is discountied I am currently working on S.F.R v2

 - status : 🔳
 ```